Baddais History, Family Crest & Coats of Arms

 The surname Baddais was first found in Provence, where this distinguished family have been seated since very early times.

-Important Dates for the Baddais family
+Early History of the Baddais family

 This web page shows only a small excerpt of our Baddais research.
 Another 157 words (11 lines of text) covering the years 1378, 1539, 1607, and 1626 are included under the topic Early Baddais History in all our PDF Extended History products and printed products wherever possible.